 Yes, the rest of the tag is good.
-I just don't want zoom to be disabled.
+I just don't want pinch-to-zoom to be disabled.

 Oh, sorry, you just wanted maximum-scale removed.